Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 Notes

 #.
-Use of this message structure for enqueuing trajectory points is deprecated and **not** supported by the generic nodes in the ``industrial_robot_client`` package.
-Drivers should use the `JOINT_TRAJ_PT`_ or `JOINT_TRAJ_PT_FULL`_ messages instead.
-#.
 The ``sequence`` field uses zero-based numbering.
 #.
 The ``sequence`` field is not used when reporting joint state and shall be set to zero (``0``) by server implementations.
 #.
 Elements of ``joint_data`` that are not used must be initialised to zero (``0``) by the sender.
 #.
 The size of the ``joint_data`` array is ``10``, even if the server implementation does not need that many elements (for instance because it only has six joints).
 #.
-Controllers that support or are configured with more than a single motion group should use the `JOINT_FEEDBACK`_ message if they wish to report joint state for all configured motion groups.
+Controllers that support or are configured with more than a single motion group should use the `JOINT_FEEDBACK`_ message if they wish to report joint state for all configured motion groups (TODO: but that message is currently not supported by the IRC).
 #.
 The elements of the ``joint_data`` field shall represent the joint space positions of the corresponding joint axes of the controller.
-Units are *radians* for rotational or revolute axes, and *meters* for translational or prismatic axes (see also [#REP103]_).
+In accordance with [#REP103]_, units are *radians* for revolute or rotational axes, and *meters* for prismatic or translational axes.
-#.
-TODO: what should authors / drivers do when there are more than 10 joints in a single motion group?

 JOINT_TRAJ_PT